Centers for Disease Control and Prevention (CDC), Department of Health and Human Services (HHS).

 Procedures for Proposals

 The investigator should follow these instructions for preparation of proposals.
-Protocols must be written using the outline below.
+Proposals must be written using the outline below.

-In addition to the cover page, the research proposal should contain the title of the research project, the name, address phone number and Email address of the lead investigator along with the name of the institution where the testing will be conducted.
-Office of Human Research Protections assurance numbers for the institutions engaged in the research project should be included.
-CDC investigators need to include their Scientific Ethics Verification Number.
+In addition to the cover page, the research proposal should contain the title of the research project, the name, address, phone number and Email address of the lead investigator along with the name of the institution where the testing will be conducted.
+Office of Human Research Protections assurance numbers for the institutions in the research project should be included.
+CDC investigators need to include their Collaborative Institutional Training Initiative (CITI) training expiration date.
 Email submission of the proposal is required.

 Applications will have a Scientific Review by the Genetic Project Officer and the Technical Panel.
 The Technical Panel is comprised of two members: A Genetic Research Scientist and a Genetic Epidemiologist.
 The members review each proposal for scientific and technical merit.